 Benefit From Early Intervention

 When the orofacial muscles and tissues do not develop correctly, it can lead to serious complications that can affect your child’s life in several areas.
-Although it may only be a small section of skin, it can create big problems as they age.
+Although it may only be a small section of tissue, it can create big problems as they age.

 The average person swallows 500 to 1000 times per day.
 If the tongue is tied, it can press against the teeth, causing them to spread.
 This is often referred to as tongue thrust, which results from constant pressure on the teeth.